Jonathan Rawson and Bathsheba Tracy b. 1749

 Phebe McNeil b.
 1789

-Phebe McNeil 5th great grandma on RootsMagic tree.
+Phebe McNeil, my 5th great grandma on RootsMagic tree.

 Original 1790s log house

 In Knox County, Phebe married Elbert Howard on October 24, 1811.
-Phebe and Elbert had 1 daughter and 2 sons born in Kentucky.
-By 1820 they had moved to Lawrence, Indiana where Elbert’s older sister Elizabeth and her family were living.
+Phebe and Elbert had 1 daughter and 5 sons.
+By 1820 they’d moved 250 miles southwest and settled in Lawrence County, Indiana where Phebe’s older sister Elizabeth and Elbert’s older sister Elizabeth lived with their husbands and families.

 Sources